mammhoud/code-quest-interview/README.md

 this repo defined a simple project using django + django rest framework + django unfold `src` dir contains a base settings of the project and separated on files to be more readalbe and organized with the same structure of cookiecutters implementation

+could be running by run shell script `run.sh` after install `uv` package manager or use your package manager like pip with  `requirements.txt`
 - `pip install uv`
 - `uv run ./manage makemigrations `
 - `uv run ./manage migrate `